 Kunozga is a student at the Polytechnic University in Lilongwe, specializing in electrical and electronics engineering.
 Together with Dominic, who is a student in computer engineering and working on his project in web development, he’s taking care of the demo side.

 Angela studies ICT at mHub and will subsequently study accounting.
-She’s going to manage the business
+She will manage the business

 side of the project together with Tears, who is an entrepreneur.
 He has his own IT-based business called Unitech.

 Two more days before pitch time: a lot of work has been done, plenty of work is still to come!

 Curious to see what the results will be?
 Stay tuned!!!